hasura/graphql-engine/manual/data/access-postgres.rst

    $ hasura ms exec postgres -n hasura -ti -- /bin/bash root@postgres-3391217220-6jbq7:/$ # You can now run psql, pg_dump and other commands

-Note: This method will only work with Hasura paid plans.

 Accessing database directly from a microservice:
 ------------------------------------------------